GerrySeidman/rectangles/README.md

 * AuriStor DB Server
 * AuriStor File Server
 * Client machine
+* Make sure all Sample Files are available
+* Does installing the AuriStor client automatically bring in the kerberos client? ???
+	* sudo apt install  krb5-user
+	* On client un-comment DNS-lookup false

 > Question: Do we want to install the Kerberos Client in the Stem image?
 TBD: We'll see how much work it is to install on each machine...

 ## Zero to AuriStor

-The target audience for this tutorial is anyone planning to evaluate or support a production AuriStor environment cluster and wants to understand how everything fits together.
+The target audience for this tutorial Stem"is anyone planning to evaluate or support a production AuriStor environment cluster and wants to understand how everything fits together.
 While many of you will be intimately familiar with VMs, Linux, etc.,  this tutorial will assume nothing and walk through all the steps to create a AuriStor playground environment working locally as a collection of Virtual Machines running on your desktop/laptop.

 ### Preparatory Steps